Dead Space Extraction + Severed

 Dead Space Extraction

-In 2009, the now Visceral Games produces a Dead Space spinoff named Extraction.
+In 2009, the now Visceral Games produced a Dead Space spinoff named Extraction.
 It was a Wii title, and it was an on-rails shooter.
-What better direction for the series than to make it a fast paced action game, rather than a moody adventure.
+What better direction for the series than to make this moody adventure game into a fast paced action game.
 And then to release it on a platform that has the least amount of your fan base.
 I'm not really sure why they thought this was a good idea.
 And it seems they won't make that mistake again as it horribly tanked in sales.

-Being a fan of Dead Space, it had eventual plans to buy it.
-My local Wal*mart always has copies, and would probably take the plunge once the price point hit $20.
-But E3 last year came with some amazing news.
+Being a fan of Dead Space, I had eventual plans to buy it.
+My local Wal*mart always has copies, and I would probably take the plunge once the price point hit $20.
+But last year's E3 came with some amazing news.
 With the upcoming release of the Playstation Move, Visceral was upscaling the graphics, and including the game FOR FREE with each initial copy of Dead Space 2!

 An on-rails shooter is the exact opposite of that.
 Enemies pop up, and you shoot them down.
 Hit the weak spot for massive damage.
 Bang bang bang!
-It's no longer solitary either because it's two player.
-Also because you're always running around in a group of two to five people.
+Also, now it's two player!
+No longer a solitary experience.
+And you're always running around in a group of two to five people.

 I am glad I played though it, though.
 Story-wise, Dead Space Extraction takes place directly before Dead Space 1.
-You play several characters on the surface of Aegis 7 (of whatever) when the outbreak occurs.
-You find a couple of survivors, escape the surface to the Ishimura, and eventually escape the Ishimura.
+You play several characters on the surface of Aegis VII (or whatever) when the outbreak occurs.
+You find a couple of survivors, escape the surface of the planet to the Ishimura, and then eventually escape the Ishimura.
 It sets up a couple things in Dead Space 1, and ends almost right as the next game begins.

 It's fun to see some of the expanded universe of Dead Space, but I don't really find the story all that interesting.
 Hurrah, there's a dangerous space object that turns people crazy and into monsters.
 It's really just background setup for the game's senario.